AUM Faculty & Staff

 Distinguished Senior Lecturer | College of Liberal Arts and Social Sciences

-Dr. Locklear is originally from Virginia, and attended the College of William & Mary in Virginia for her B.A. in English Literature.
+Dr. Locklear earned her BA in English Literature from the College of William & Mary in Virginia.
 From there she moved around the country as an Air Force spouse, ending up in Alabama in 2000.
-She earned her M.A. in English from Auburn University, specializing in rhetoric and literature, and recently earned her Doctorate from Old Dominion University in Digital Rhetoric and Composition.
+She earned her MA in English from Auburn University, specializing in rhetoric and literature, and her PhD from Old Dominion University in Digital Rhetoric and Composition.
 Her dissertation, “Concept Maps as Sites of Rhetorical Invention: Teaching the Creative Act of Synthesis as a Cognitive Process,” is based on interdisciplinary research on the brain, active learning, and writing pedagogy.
-Her other publications are pedagogical in focus, including writing and co-editing open-educational resources for first-year writing courses.

 Luke Manning